xrdocs/ncs5500/_tutorials/2023-05-13-hw-module-profile-update-13may.md

 Note2: this profile can not be used with the internet-optimized.
 {: .notice--info}

-Note3: This profiles are not applicable for J2 based systems.
+Note3: This profiles are not supported for J2 based systems.
 {: .notice--info}

 ### recycle